yanjer/RankCompV3.jl/README.md

                                                  19984 rows omitted)
 ```

-#### Run your own DEG analysis
+#### 2.2.2 Run your own DEG analysis

 You need to prepare two input files before the analysis: metadata file and expression matrix.
-Both of them should be saved in the `TSV` or `CSV` format and they should be compatible with each other.
+You need to prepare two input files before the analysis: metadata file and expression matrix. `.rds`, `.csv`, `.txt`, `.tsv` and `.RData` files are supported.

 - **metadata file (required).**